 Etleap doesn’t disclose pricing, but you can sign up for a free trial after sitting for a demo with a sales engineer.

-Segment is a powerful customer data platform for collecting user events from business websites, and mobile apps.
+Segment is a powerful data platform for collecting data about customers by tracking user events from business websites and mobile apps.

 - Segment Persona: This feature helps to increase efficiency in ads by analyzing the data for sales and support teams.